 When determining the areas to plant your Hydrangea, first walk around through your garden or yard.
-Write down existing garden plants, the availability of space, areas that require color and areas with the amount of sun.
+Write down existing garden plants, the availability of space, areas that require colour and fields with the amount of sun.

-If you live in the Northern part of the United States, the location is very important for Hydrangea plant bloom production.
-The recommended location for your Hydrangea is where it allows full morning sun and shade in the afternoon.
+If you live in the Northern part of the United States, the location is essential for Hydrangea plant bloom production.
+The recommended place for your Hydrangea is where it allows full morning sun and shade in the afternoon.
 Hydrangea plant requires 2-3 hours of morning sun with afternoon part shade.

 Hydrangea will not do well in too many shade area.
 It can be planted under a shade tree.
-It will result in thin blooms and will not grow fully.
+This will result in thin blooms and will not grow sufficiently.

 Preparing the soil for Hydrangeas plant

-Before planting Hydrangeas, preparing the soil is a very important aspect besides the climate and location.
-The healthy growth and bloom production will be achieved if you make sure that your soil is properly prepared.
+Before planting Hydrangeas, preparing the soil is a crucial aspect besides the climate and location.
+The healthy growth and bloom production will be achieved if you make sure that your soil is prepared correctly.

-You can start by deciding what kind of soil you have or to prepare.
+You can start deciding what kind of soil you want to have.
 You must purchase a soil test kit.
 Dig down the soil using gardening tools for as deep as 4 inches.
 Remove ¼ cup of your soil.
 Prepare a plastic bottle to place soil, mix with 2 cups of water and two drops of dishwashing detergent.
 Shake well for 60 seconds.
 Let it sit for one full day.

 After that, you will see the bottom layer is sand, next is silt and the top layer is clay.
-When you see the bottle is half sand, it means that your soil is sandy soil.
+When you see the bottle is half sand, it means that your soil is sandy.

 If half of the layer is silt, then you have heavy silt.
-When half of the layer is clay, then you have clay soil.
-If you see a balance layer then it is loam soil.
+When half of the segment is clay, then you have clay soil.
+If you see a balance layer, then it is loam soil.

 Planting Hydrangea plant

 After you are finished preparing the soil, plan to lay out the plants.
 See it in your mind a fully mature size of Hydrangea plants.
-A full mature size will transform your garden to look full and make air flow through your garden.
+A full mature size will transform your garden to look full and make airflow through your yard.